lifewithcoffee/NetCoreUtils/NetCoreUtils.Database/NetCoreUtils.Database/README.md

 ### Reasons of wrapping extra repositories for dbSets

+- To bind a dedicated validator for the relevant entity class

 - Able to view clearer repository/dbset dependency relationship from a service's constructor